sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 The rest of this blog post fills in the details needed for providing an answer to the first question above.
 We don't need any powerful mathematical tools here - because we add so many restrictions on the problem, a familiarity with modular arithmetic will be enough.
-Of course, I haven't done any math in a while, so my skills may be rusty and the proofs may contain errors.
+Of course, I haven't done any math since my undergrad, so my skills may be rusty and the proofs may contain errors.
 Please let me know if you find any. 🙂

 <table-of-contents></table-of-contents>